 This course introduces students to digital tools relevant to the discipline of landscape architecture.
-The course encompasses a series of lectures, lab exercises, and projects designed to equip students with a solid and expandable computing skill base relevant to the learning and practice of landscape architecture.
-Beyond technical competency, particular emphasis is placed on empowering students to move freely and creatively between software programs as an effective way of representing landscape.

-Drawing Workshop II: Read More [+]
+The course encompasses a series of lectures, lab exercises and projects designed to equip students with a foundational and expandable computing skill set relevant to the education and practice of landscape architecture.
+In addition to establishing technical competency, the course emphasizes establishing creative workflows between software applications.
+Drawing Workshop II: Read More [+] Hours & Format